singularity/singularity/CONTRIBUTING.md

 # Contributing to Endgame: Singularity

-We welcome contributions for everyting - including this possibly incomplete document.
+We welcome contributions for everything - including this possibly incomplete document.  :)

 ## Translations